jonathanj2601/Project_Ex1/README.md

 - equals
 - maxIndex

-I've explained each one's purpose before the functio and in the code itself i've put lines of explanations to better understand the code
+I've explained each one's purpose before the function and in the code itself I've put lines of explanations to better understand the code. go to class 'Ex1' to see each function's purpose.
 ## "Installation"
 Link to my Repository: https://github.com/jonathanj2601/Project_Ex1.git
 ## Usage